 Your journey will start at the Royal town of Caernarfon with its mighty fortress built by King Edward the First.
 Your accommodation will be at the well appointed Bryn Hyfryd Guest House.
 The town has excellent restaurants.

 We will meet you at breakfast and issue you with detailed maps and instruct you in the use of a per-programmed GPS unit.
 Follow the Llŷn Coastal Path along the Mennai Strait, past the Nature reserve marshland at Y Foryd and then inland to follow a cycle track and lanes until you reach village of Clynnog Fawr.
 Clynnog was the traditional assembly point for pilgrims making the journey to Bardsey Island, and contains a fine church, chapel and holy well dedicated to St Beuno .
-You will be picked up from here and taken to your new accommodation at the Caeau Capel Hotel in Nefyn.
+You will be picked up from here and taken to your new accommodation at the Fairway Hotel in Morfa Nefyn.
 This family run hotel also has en suite facilities and excellent evening meals, as well as wireless broadband if you need to keep in touch with friends or business.

 Distance: 22.5km / 14 miles.

 After breakfast we will pick you up from the Fairway and drive you back to Clynnog Fawr.
 From here you will set out over the high moors at Bwlch Mawr, or along the coast to Trefor.
 Then continue up over the Yr Eifl Hills.
 You will then walk down to the village of Llithfaen where you will be picked up and returned to the Fairway.

 You will be returned to Llithfaen before walking to the coast at the old quarry village of Nant Gwrtheyrn which has been converted to a Welsh Language College and Heritage Centre Continue west along the wooded cliffs until you reach Nefyn where you will be staying the night in the Fairway Hotel.